SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 #### Exercise: defining class `LNPacket`

 In the `SimpleLAN` package:
-- Create a subclass of `Object` called `LNPacket`, with three instance variables: `contents`, `addressee`, and `originator`. - Initialize them to some default value (see test below).
+- Create a subclass of `Object` called `LNPacket`, with three instance variables: `contents`, `addresseeName`, and `originatorName`.
+- Initialize them to some default value (see test below).
 - Create accessors and mutators for each of them in the `accessing` protocol.
-The addressee and the originator are the name of nodes and the contents as a string.

 ```
 LNPacketTest >> testInitialized